hugoarnal/cs/README.md

 - You cannot choose to keep the .log.
 - You have to specify the path everytime you run it.

-I also know the [Mango (RIP)](https://github.com/Clement-Z4RM/Mango/) script exists, but it's even longer than any script and the space it takes with the Mango logo is just huge.
+I also know the [Mango](https://github.com/Clement-Z4RM/Mango/) script exists, but it's even longer than any script and the space it takes with the Mango logo is just huge.